-The NYC Department of Education includes nearly 1,700 schools across its five boroughs, ranging in size from 200 to 4,000 students.
+The NYC Department of Education includes nearly 1,800 schools across its five boroughs, ranging in size from 200 to 4,000 students.
 Each school is its own unique learning community, varying in theme, student population, and culture.
-The NYC Teaching Fellows program enables Fellows to learn about these dynamic environments and find teaching positions where they are able to make a dramatic impact on student achievement.

 Finding a Position in a High-Need School

-Teaching Fellows are empowered to find positions at schools that are a great fit for them where they can grow in their careers.
-Teaching Fellows are not assigned to schools by the Fellows program, they are hired through a process of mutual consent, meaning that both the principal and Fellow agree to the hiring decision.
-This process facilitates better long-term matches for both schools and teachers and is a major reason why over 50% of Fellows are still teaching in New York City public schools after five years.
+Teaching Fellows are encouraged to find positions at schools that are a great fit for them, and where they can grow in their careers.
+Teaching Fellows are not assigned to schools by the Fellows program; they are hired through a process of mutual consent, meaning that both the principal and Fellow agree to the hiring decision.
+This process allows for better, long-term matches for both schools and teachers.

-Principals are eager to hire Fellows.
 As one principal wrote, “Principals know that when they hire a Fellow they are hiring someone who will become an effective teacher who will take advantage of every opportunity possible to make dramatic gains with their students.”
-96% of our June 2013 cohort of Fellows secured teaching positions by the first day of school.

 Job Search Resources

 Fellows are high achievers who take advantage of the many resources provided by the Teaching Fellows program during their job search.
-The New York City Teaching Fellows program connects Fellows to online job postings, school interview events, NYC Department of Education job fairs, and individual principals.
-The program also offers interviewing workshops, resume workshops, demonstration lesson workshops, job search overview webinars, and a comprehensive guide to the job search.
+The New York City Teaching Fellows program connects Fellows to online job postings, school interview events, NYC Department of Education networking events, and sends Fellows' resumes to hiring principals.
+The program also offers interviewing workshops, resume, and demonstration lesson workshops as well as job search overview webinars and a comprehensive guide to the job search.